 Women tend to adhere more to existing ethical standards for business decisions due to their risk-averse nature compared to men, who tend to be involved in more risky business decisions (Harris et al., 2019).
 Therefore, the ethical nature of women is expected to effectively oversee the company's operations, especially in monitoring how the board of directors carries out its duties.
 This is an important component that can help improve the company's financial performance (Thoomaszen & Hidayat, 2020), resulting in higher-quality financial reporting and a reduction in fraudulent practices within the company.
-The presence of women on the board of commissioners in the supervision process of the board of directors is more effective compared to the absence of women altogether (Wiley & Monllor-Tormos, 2018).
+The presence of women on the board of commissioners in the supervision process of the board of directors is more effective compared to the absence of women altogether (Bart & Mcqueen, 2013; Wiley & Monllor-Tormos, 2018).

-Companies with female boards of commissioners are expected to improve company performance because women bring creativity, innovation, and new knowledge to the boardroom, thereby providing a competitive advantage for the company (Ahmadi et al., 2018).
+Companies with female board of commissioners are expected to improve company performance because women bring creativity, innovation, and new knowledge to the boardroom, thereby providing a competitive advantage for the company (Ahmadi et al., 2018).
 Therefore, a diverse group of board of commissioners can create a conducive corporate environment for the establishment of more cohesive communication from various perspectives to be considered in decision-making.

-Brahma et al. (2021) assert that the role of women on the board of commissioners is crucial in a company because women are also considered as human capital for the company and have the right to contribute to the company on an equal footing with men.
+Brahma et al. (2021) assert that the role of women as board of commissioners is crucial in a company because women are also considered as human capital for the company and have the right to contribute to the company on an equal footing with men.
 Maula & Rakhman (2018) found that the proportion of female board of commissioners has a significant negative effect on the level of financial reporting violations committed by the company.
 The third hypothesis can be stated as follows:

-H3: Gender diversity of the Board of Commissioners is negatively associated with the likelihood of financial reporting fraud.
+Hypothesis 3: The representation of female board of commissioners is negatively of financial reporting fraud

-Female Audit Committee and Financial Reporting Fraud
+2.2.4 Female Audit Committee and Financial Reporting Fraud

 The audit committee is a professionally and independently working committee established by the board of commissioners.
 The audit committee's task is to provide independent and professional opinions to the board of commissioners in reviewing financial information and enhancing the credibility of financial reports (Raihan & Herawaty, 2019).
-Characteristics such as financial expertise and independence are crucial for the effectiveness of the audit committee (Klein, 2002; Krishnan, 2005).
+Characteristics such as financial expertise and independence are crucial for the effectiveness of the audit committee (Abbott et al., 2003; Klein, 2002; J. Krishnan, 2005).

-Gender diversity in the audit committee has recently been considered as one of the factors that can enhance its effectiveness (Aldamen et al., 2018b; Lai et al., 2017).
+Gender diversity in the audit committee has recently been considered as one of the factors that can enhance its effectiveness (Aldamen et al., 2018b; Y. Chen et al., 2016; Lai et al., 2017).
 Gender socialization theory explains that the socialization process can shape gender-based differences in behavior and character (Dawson, 1992).
 Adams & Funk (2012) assert that women are more likely to be independent thinkers than men, thereby enhancing effectiveness through their presence on the committee (Abbott et al., 2012; Encarnación Lucas-Pérez et al., 2015).

-The increased effectiveness resulting from the presence of women on the committee can improve financial information (Geiger & O'connell, 1998), strengthen internal control systems (Chen et al., 2018), and lead to a reduction in corporate fraud (Capezio & Mavisakalyan, 2016; Wahid, 2019).
+The increased effectiveness resulting from the presence of women on the committee can improve financial information (Geiger & O'connell, 1998), strengthen internal control systems (J. Chen et al., 2018) and lead to a reduction in corporate fraud (Capezio & Mavisakalyan, 2016; Wahid, 2019).
 This is because women are considered to possess unique and different abilities from men.
 Apart from their abilities, women are also seen to have different perspectives, enabling them to perform auditing functions more carefully and diligently.
-It is this greater attention to detail and diligence that drives the role of women in the audit committee to fulfill their function of reviewing financial information and providing independent opinions (Abbott et al., 2012; Adams & Ferreira, 2009).
+It is this greater attention to detail and diligence that drives the role of women in the audit committee to fulfill their function of reviewing financial information and providing independent opinions (Abbott et al., 2012; Adams & Ferreira, 2009; Huse et al., 2009; Huse & Solberg, 2006).